 We also know that elements of Coburg's unique local character are deeply loved, such as its affordable cultural food offering, the colour that the Schoolhouse Studios artists have brought to the area, the landscaping and cycle facilities of the new Station Precinct, the cluster of Middle Eastern shops, and the coffee culture of Victoria Mall.

-The project so far is divided into 3 phases:
+The project was divided into 3 phases:

 We have already made a plan for the first of the Council-owned spaces, to create a health and community services precinct, following extensive community engagement in 2021, and securing a partner who can deliver this project.
 The health precinct will be located on Bell Street next to the Coburg Civic Centre.